 Relating Social media to your customer strategy – listening for & managing the content.

-Investing time in social media outlets provides you with an opportunity to ‘listen in’ to the conversations being discussed (check out our free guide Connecting with your customers; a guide to social media to help you get started).
+Investing time in social media outlets provides you with an opportunity to ‘listen in’ to the conversations being discussed.
 You can develop an understanding of your customers and benefit from insights within their communities.
 Further, with businesses getting more than half of their customers through word of mouth, staying tuned in & monitoring the flow of conversation will give insights to other prospects & encourage the flow across these informal networks.

 Listening in also gives you a chance to improve customer relations when things go wrong for a customer.
 By tuning in to relevant conversations, you can dramatically improve your chances of finding unhappy customers quickly and addressing their issues before they do serious damage to your brand.